-Welcome to the AIR Infectious Disease Module!
-After carefully reviewing all relevant posts from the top 50 sites of the Social Media Index, the ALiEM AIR Team is proud to present the highest quality online content related to infectious disease emergencies.
-9 blog posts within the past 12 months (as of September 2019) met our standard of online excellence and were curated and approved for residency training by the AIR Series Board.
+Welcome to the AIR Renal/Genitourinary Module!
+After carefully reviewing all relevant posts from the top 50 sites of the Social Media Index, the ALiEM AIR Team is proud to present the highest quality online content related to renal and genitourinary emergencies.
+6 blog posts within the past 12 months (as of May 2020) met our standard of online excellence and were curated and approved for residency training by the AIR Series Board.
 We identified 1 AIR and 5 Honorable Mentions.
 We recommend programs give 3 hours (about 30 minutes per article) of III credit for this module.

 Interested in taking the renal/GU quiz for fun or asynchronous (Individualized Interactive Instruction) credit?
 Please go to the above link.
 You will need to create a free, 1-time login account.

 |emDocs||Complications of Nephrostomy Tubes: ED Presentations, Evaluation, and Management||Michael J. Yoo, MD||11/11/2019||AIR|